inside.ewu.edu

 PLAN 532.
 AMERICAN INDIAN ECONOMIC DEVELOPMENT.
 3 Credits.

-The purpose of this class is to provide an understanding of tribal economic development for tribal governments, including data inventory, analysis, and how economic development is carried out by planners, economic development specialists, and tribal leaders.
-The class will review existing literature on tribal economic development, provide students with the skills and expertise to complete economic development analysis of tribal data and develop strategies and plans for economic development of American Indian reservations.
-The class will also discuss tribal entrepreneurship.
+Provides an understanding of tribal economic development for tribal governments, including data inventory, analysis, and how economic development is carried out by planners, economic development specialists, and tribal leaders.
+Reviews existing literature on tribal economic development, provides students with the skills and expertise to complete economic development analysis of tribal data, and develop strategies/plans for economic development of American Indian reservations.

 PLAN 533.
 AMERICAN INDIAN LAW FOR PLANNERS.
 3 Credits.

-The purpose of this class is to provide a comprehensive understanding of American Indian Law for planners.
-The complex structures of tribal powers in relation to federal, state, local governments, and the ability for tribes to complete plans, land use regulations and environmental regulations operate within the context of Indian Law.
-It is essential for tribal planners to have a strong understanding of key court cases, legal issues and powers that frame how tribal governments and tribal planning work.
+Provides a comprehensive understanding of American Indian Law for planners.
+The complex structures of tribal powers in relation to federal, state, and local governments, and the ability for tribes to complete plans, land use regulations, and environmental regulations operate within the context of Indian Law.
+It is essential for tribal planners to have a strong understanding of key court cases, legal issues, and powers that frame how tribal governments and tribal planning work.

 PLAN 535.
 PLANNING, POLITICS AND PUBLIC POLICY.
 4 Credits.